Find free Los Angeles County public records through official agencies in mere minutes.

 Phone (Toll-Free): 888.807.2111

 Email: [email protected]

 Historical property ownership records can also be obtained via the County Recorder in person or by mail, fax, or phone, but will come at a fee.

-Los Angeles public records can be found through many record custodians such as the Los Angeles County Sheriff’s Department (arrest and warrant information), Los Angeles County Probation office locations (probation details), the California Department of Justice (public criminal records), as well as the courts for case proceedings and to find out if someone is married or divorced.
+Los Angeles County public records can be found through many record custodians such as the Los Angeles County Sheriff’s Department (arrest and warrant information), Los Angeles County Probation office locations (probation details), the California Department of Justice (public criminal records), as well as the courts for case proceedings and to find out if someone is married or divorced.

 References